FrancescoTrasforini/fbref-scrape/README.md

 3) Match Reports are now complete with both team players and goalkeepers data

 Next features:
-1) Allow scraping of the selected league whole at once
+1) Allow user to selected league to be scraped
+2) Scrape the whole league at once
-2) Web app
+3) Web app
-3) Make Real DB
+4) Make Real DB

 Note: the project follows fbref scraping policy, which allows a maximum of 10 requests per minute.